-Full-time students as of the end of term who earn a standards of progress term grade point average of 3.50-3.99 shall be recognized with the notation of Scholastic Excellence on the official transcript and receive the Vice Chancellor's Honor Roll certificate.
+Full-time students as of the end of term who earn a standards of progress term grade point average of 3.50-3.99 shall be recognized with the notation of Scholastic Excellence on the official transcript.

-Full-time students as of the end of term who earn a standards of progress term grade point average of 4.00 shall be recognized with the notation of Chancellors Honor Roll on the official transcript and receive the Chancellor's Honor Roll certificate.
+Full-time students as of the end of term who earn a standards of progress term grade point average of 4.00 shall be recognized with the notation of Chancellors Honor Roll on the official transcript.